 The Sega Mega Drive Mini is here, or as our friends over the pond like to call it, the Sega Genesis Mini.
 It’s Sega’s latest mini console that’s packed full of nostalgic games all in crispy HD.

-We’ve had ours for about two weeks now and we want to run you through our opinions about this product, because that’s what we do here at Retro Dodo, we tell you if products are worth your hard earned cash or not!
+I’ve had mine for about two weeks now and I want to run you through my opinions about this product, because that’s what the team do here at Retro Dodo; we tell you if products are worth your hard earned cash or not!

-The Sega Mega Drive Mini is a nod to the 90’s, when the original Mega Drive Mini was released to us Westerners.
+The Mega Drive Mini is a nod to the 90’s when the original Mega Drive was released to us Westerners.

 It was one of Sega’s most popular games consoles and it had some playable bangers (a British phrase for something great) such as Earthworm Jim, Dynamite Headdy and the old school Sonic The Hedgehog.

-It was a direct competitor with Nintendo and in my opinion it smashed them out of the water (don’t @ us), the console quality was far better, and its over saturated colours and strong characters made it one our most memorable consoles ever.
+It was a direct competitor with Nintendo and in my opinion it smashed them out of the water (don’t @ us), the console quality was far better, and its over saturated colours and strong characters made it one of the most memorable consoles ever.

-Even the soundtracks used within the games are still somehow embedded into our brains and are playing as we write this review!
+Even the soundtracks used within the games are still somehow embedded into my brain and are playing as I write this review!

-They’ve left the 90’s square grid as the background, kept the awesome logo, and obviously our good pal Sonic is still pointing in the air almost 20 years on.
+They’ve left the 90’s square grid as the background, kept the awesome logo, and obviously my good pal Sonic is still pointing in the air almost 20 years on.

 The box is a bit smaller, obviously because they don’t need to waste packaging on making it identical as the console itself is much smaller.
 The box will certainly please you collectors out there, this thing looks great.

-In the box you are greeted with the Sega Mega Drive Mini, two classic wired controllers, a power cable and your HDMI cable.
+In the box you are greeted with the Mega Drive Mini itself, two classic wired controllers, a power cable and your HDMI cable.
 Everything comes neatly packaged, as should be.

 The great thing about the Sega Mega Drive Mini is the incredibly easy setup, it takes seconds to get this piece of kit going.